 Everyone has personal sets of values from which they make personal and professional decisions.
-Values differ from person to person making values an inherent bases from which conflict may emerge.
+Values differ from person to person, making values an inherent basis from which conflict may emerge.
 As a leader and as an employee, exploring different examples of value conflict in the workplace can help you strengthen your ability to identify and handle them when they arise.

 Examples of Value Conflict in the Workplace

 Individual values ought to be respected unless they objectively create harm for others, which is why getting to understand the importance of personal values and learning how to manage complexity in these cases is important, especially if you run an organization.
 Here are some examples of value conflict in the workplace and how to respond: